The Bloodline (professional wrestling): Background

-Paul Heyman's managership and relationship with the Anoa'i family dates back to 1988 when he, under his Paul E. Dangerously name, managed The Samoan SWAT Team which composed of Rikishi (then known as Fatu), Rosey (then known as Big Matty Smalls), Samu and Sam Fatu (also known as The Samoan Savage).
-Many years later, Heyman, also introduced Reigns, alongside with Rollins and Ambrose, as The Shield, who were hired as mercenaries for then-WWE Champion CM Punk in 2012.
+Paul Heyman's managership and relationship with the Anoaʻi family dates back to 1988 when he, under his Paul E. Dangerously name, managed The Samoan SWAT Team, which composed of Rikishi (then known as Fatu), Rosey (then known as Big Matty Smalls), Samu, and Sam Fatu (also known as The Samoan Savage).
+Many years later, Heyman also introduced Reigns, alongside Seth Rollins and Dean Ambrose, as The Shield, who were hired as mercenaries for then-WWE Champion CM Punk in 2012.
+Reigns made his professional wrestling debut in 2010 at WWE's former developmental territory, Florida Championship Wrestling (FCW), under the ring name Leakee.
+After FCW was shut down and rebranded as NXT in 2012, he took on the name "Roman Reigns" and had a short stint on NXT before being called up to the main roster in late 2012 where he became part of The Shield; he would later win multiple world championships after the stable's dissolution in 2014.